 Now on to the more important stuff…

-While you may still need to get somewhere (and probably want to get there as quickly as possible before the weather gets even worse), your actions should be the opposite of your inclination.
-When the weather gets bad, the U.S. Department of Transportation recommends slowing down by about 50% from the pace you’d usually be driving.
-Stopping, accelerating, turning—everything will need to be done more slowly, deliberately and with care.
+Sure the weather is foul, but you still need to get somewhere.
+And you probably want to get there as quickly as possible before the weather gets even worse!
+However, your actions should be the opposite of your inclination.
+With nasty weather, the U.S. Department of Transportation recommends slowing down by about 50% from the pace you’d usually drive.
+Stopping, accelerating, turning—do everything more slowly, deliberately and with care.
 Not only that, but AAA says the normal “dry pavement following distance of three to four seconds should be increased to eight to ten seconds.”
 You’ll likely need this extra distance if you need to stop.

-- A number of safety experts suggest keeping a bag of sand or kitty litter in your trunk.
-Not only does the extra weight help give your car better traction, but if needed, you can put it under your wheels to help your tires get out of icy spots.
+- Many safety experts suggest keeping a bag of sand or kitty litter in your trunk.
+Not only does the extra weight help give your car better traction, but you can put it under your wheels to help your tires get out of icy spots.

-- A winter safety kit should also be kept in the car and should include, among other things: an ice scraper, jumper cables, tow rope, a blanket, flashlight, flares, matches and emergency candles, a small first aid kid, a portable radio, some food (think power bars), water, any needed medications and a cellphone charger and extra phone battery that’s charged up already.
-Be sure not to drive without a cellphone in case you need to call for help.
+- Keep a winter safety kit in the car.
+Include, among other things: an ice scraper, jumper cables, tow rope, a blanket, flashlight, flares, matches and emergency candles, a small first aid kid.
+For a “deluxe model” add a portable radio, some non-perishable food, water, any needed medications and a multi-purpose charger that’s already charged.
+Don’t drive without a cellphone in case you need to call for help.

 You don’t have to have below freezing temperatures to end up with black ice.
-And while it’s pretty hard to detect black ice, you can look for “pavement” areas that seem darker or duller, or you can look for other cars in front of you that are slipping and struggling.
-If you find yourself on an icy surface remember that as soon as you start sliding, take your foot OFF the gas pedal.
+And while it’s pretty hard to detect black ice, you can look for “pavement” areas that seem darker or duller.
+Also look for other cars in front of you that are slipping and struggling.
+If you find yourself on an icy surface remember, as soon as you start sliding, take your foot OFF the gas pedal.
 Slow down as quickly as possible—but DON’T slam on the brakes.
-(Yes, although it’s a natural reflex, it will likely only get you sliding or spinning even more.)
+(Yes, although it’s a natural reflex, it will likely get you sliding or spinning even more.)
 Instead tap or push the break lightly and quickly.
 Once you’re back in control, shift down to a lower gear and drive slowly as you continue on.

-Make sure you clear your headlights, taillights and roof clean of snow, ice and anything else that could make for more hazardous driving.
-Keep your windshield and windows clear, and make sure your defroster and heaters are working.
-It’s now against the law in many states to drive with snow-built up on your roof, but plenty of drivers do it regardless, and some recent YouTube video that’s made the rounds will show you why it’s so scary and dangerous for you and anyone driving near you.
+Make sure you clear your headlights, taillights and roof clean of snow, ice or other driving hazards.
+Keep your windshield and windows clear.
+Make sure your defroster and heaters are working.
+It’s now against the law in many states to drive with snow-on your roof, but plenty of drivers do it regardless of winter driving safety.
+A stream of YouTube videos making the rounds will show you why it’s so dangerous for you and anyone driving near you.

 Bottom line—if you can—when the weather is bad, stay off the road.
-If you have the opportunity to take public transport-do it!
-But if you must drive, take important steps both before and while you’re on the road to ensure that you and those around you make it safely to your destination!
+Use this as an opportunity to take public transport!
+But if you must drive, take important steps before and on the road to ensure that you and those around you make it safely to your destination!